michaelpeacock/cluster-linking-demo/README.md

 * docker and docker-compose
 * java runtime envrionment
-* Confluent Platform -- curl -O http://packages.confluent.io/archive/7.0/confluent-7.0.1.tar.gz
+* Confluent Platform* -- curl -O http://packages.confluent.io/archive/7.0/confluent-7.0.1.tar.gz

-Confluent Platform is installed in order to use the command line tools.
+*Confluent Platform is installed in order to use the command line tools.
+Alternatively, you can connect to the broker container to run the CLI tools also.

 There are two docker-compose files available in the PRIMARY and SECONDARY folders.
 They can be run on the same node since the ports have been modified to avoid collisions.
 Running on two separate nodes is also possible but will require changes to the advertised listeners and other references to `localhost` in the docker-compose files and command line tools.